Cedar Creek High School (Texas)

 Cedar Creek High School is a public high school located in Cedar Creek, Texas, United States, and classified as a 5A school by the University Interscholastic League (UIL).
-It is part of the Bastrop Independent School District in Bastrop County and is the district's second high school.
-Cedar Creek opened with just freshmen and sophomores in the fall of 2010.
-Cedar Creek High School celebrated its second graduating class in 2014 with over 200 graduates.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+It is part of the Bastrop Independent School District in Bastrop County.
+During 2022–2023, Cedar Creek High School had an enrollment of 2,002 students and a student to teacher ratio of 17.01.
+The school received an overall rating of "C" from the Texas Education Agency for the 2024–2025 school year.

 Communities served

 Communities served by the school: Cedar Creek, Red Rock, Rockne, and Wyldwood.